 Hold on to the things that make you who you are

 Gaslighting often involves a loss of personal identity.
-Over time, you might begin to feel like you’ve changed beyond recognition, or become numb and hollow.
+Over time, you may begin to feel like you’ve changed beyond recognition or become numb and hollow.

 Living in a constant state of nervousness and worry can leave you with little energy for self-care or your own interests.

 Yet making time to meet your physical and emotional needs can help you reclaim your energy and hold on to your sense of self.
-You might even find it easier to navigate and challenge attempts to gaslight you, as a result.
+As a result, you may even find it easier to navigate and challenge attempts to gaslight you.

 Support from a mental health professional can go a long way toward helping you recognize and come to terms with the gaslighting and begin working through it.